-1954 PACKARD PANTHER CONVERTIBLE ROADSTER
+1954 PANTHER CONVERTIBLE ROADSTER

 Built as a prototype for Packard Motor Car Co.